CyberEyeResearchLabs/lora-transceiver-module/cybyte/README.md

 The .bin files provided in modem-mode folder can be used to communicate with the module using mac commands via HOST PC or via USB-TTL Converter.

 #### As a End Device ####
-Projects provided in the programmable-mode folder allows basic transmission functionality.
+Projects provided in the programmable-mode folder allows
+* Basic transmission functionality and
+* Also read, write, sleep functionality of flash memory